SaschaZeGerman/loginbuddy/README.md

+#About

+A container based solution that should help developers support social login for their applications in a simple way!

 # Loginbuddy - Your authenticator

-This project implements an OpenID Connect client that can be used as proxy between an application (your application) and an OpenID Connect provider.
+This project implements an OpenID Connect client that can be used as proxy between an application (your application) and an OpenID Provider.
 This is useful for cases where social login should be an option for users to login to your application.
 Your application needs to make two simple calls only and the response will be users details.
 Loginbuddy takes care of the complete OAuth/ OpenID Connect protocol.